 \begin{quote} \textbf{DI2: Trait-Specific Prioritization}.
 Focus personality design resources on Extraversion and Emotional Stability rather than attempting comprehensive Big Five alignment, leveraging psychometrically validated trait dimensions to ground personality adjustments in systematic psychological frameworks. \end{quote}

-These calibration and prioritization strategies collectively point toward a fundamental reconceptualization of personality within system design.
-Our findings demonstrate that personality expression produces measurable effects on perceived Intelligence and Likeability even within bounded, goal-oriented interactions, establishing personality as a functional UX lever rather than an incidental design flavor.
-These systematic effects across core user experience outcomes challenge approaches that treat personality expression as cosmetic branding, demanding that personality be designed and evaluated alongside core UX dimensions such as accuracy, efficiency, and usability.
+These calibration and prioritization strategies point toward a fundamental reconceptualization of personality within system design.
+Our findings demonstrate that personality expression produces measurable effects on perceived Intelligence and Likeability even within bounded, goal-oriented interactions, establishing personality as a functional UX lever rather than an incidental design flourish.
+These systematic effects across core user-experience outcomes challenge approaches that treat personality as cosmetic branding, and instead require that it be designed and evaluated alongside traditional UX dimensions such as accuracy, efficiency, and usability.

-This functional perspective requires practical shifts in design and evaluation practices.
-Personality effects should be measured explicitly in UX testing rather than discovered incidentally, with systematic assessment of how expression influences user trust and adoption intentions.
-Design decisions must balance task-oriented and social goals---expressive features that enhance rapport cannot undermine perceptions of competence---while integrating personality into onboarding experiences where users can understand and shape interaction styles before deeper engagement, reducing mismatched expectations and strengthening early trust formation.
+This functional perspective demands practical shifts in design and evaluation practices.
+Personality effects should be measured explicitly in UX testing rather than discovered incidentally, with systematic assessment of how expression shapes trust, comfort, and adoption intentions.
+Design decisions must balance task-oriented and social goals—expressive elements that enhance rapport cannot undermine perceptions of competence—while integrating personality into onboarding experiences so users can understand and shape interaction styles before deeper engagement.
+Such scaffolding reduces mismatched expectations and strengthens early trust formation.